Southwestern Black Bean Burgers

 Recipe FAQs

-You can use tortillas.
-Slice them into strips, spray or coat them with a thin layer of vegetable oil, salt them lightly, and bake them for about 10 minutes until crisp.
+I often use baked tortillas in these burgers or in my taco salads.
+Slice into strips, spray or coat with a thin layer of vegetable oil, salt them lightly, and bake them for about 10 minutes until crisp.
 Or use one half cup of regular or gluten-free panko instead.

 A bean burger may not hold together quite as well as a hamburger, so you can cook this and other veggie burger recipes like these BBQ pinto bean and quinoa burgers or cauliflower patties on your grill.
-You’ll just want to grill them in a grill pan.
+You’ll want to use a grill pan.

 Yes.
 You can freeze veggie burgers either before or after cooking, and they’ll keep for about three months.
 Just double wrap them in plastic wrap and put them in a freezer bag.